CabooseExia/Fonterra-interview/README.md

 woman 1.5k/day (rounded)
-need to take % of that times 0.129598 to get grams/day carbs should be settled
+need to take % of that times 0.129598 to get grams/day carbs should be settled gender distribution in thailand is about 50.6% to 49.4%, i'll just round to 50/50

 bruh fats???
 ok looks like majority of it should be saturated and unsaturated